 White House Releases Portion of Security Report

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 It's MORNING EDITION from NPR News.
 Good morning.
 I'm Steve Inskeep.

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 The White House made an abrupt reversal yesterday and agreed to release the declassified conclusion of a classified intelligence report on terrorism.
-One line from the excised document stated that Iraq has become a "cause celeb” for Islamic extremists and that the war there has bred a deep resentment of the United States.
+One line from the excised document stated that Iraq has become a "cause celebre" for Islamic extremists and that the war there has bred a deep resentment of the United States.
 You can now look for yourself at a portion of that much debated intelligence report on terrorism at npr.org.

-NPR intelligence correspondent Mary Louise Kelly has more.
+INSKEEP: NPR intelligence correspondent Mary Louise Kelly has more.

 MARY LOUISE KELLY: President Bush made clear in his White House press conference that he's not happy about releasing even this small section of the National Intelligence Estimate.
 He says he thinks "it's a bad habit for our government to declassify every time there's a leak."
 But in this case, Mr. Bush called Director of National Intelligence John Negroponte and told him to make an exception.

-However, it's not likely most Americans will ever get the chance to read the full document.
+LOUISE KELLY: However, it's not likely most Americans will ever get the chance to read the full document.
 What was released yesterday is just over three pages of a thirty page report.
 It's the conclusions section called key judgments, and even some of that is missing.
-White House Security Adviser Francis Fragos Townsend says several paragraphs have been deleted for national security reasons.
+White House Security Adviser Frances Fragos Townsend says several paragraphs have been deleted for national security reasons.
 She defended the truncated document in a conference call with reporters.

-KELLY: Townsend added, when you weigh security risks against the potential gain from declassifying, you've always got to err on the side of protecting national security.
+LOUISE KELLY: Townsend added, when you weigh security risks against the potential gain from declassifying, you've always got to err on the side of protecting national security.
 But on Capitol Hill yesterday, Democrats made plain they will not be satisfied with such a heavily edited report.
 Here's Senator Hillary Clinton.

-KELLY: Standing by Clinton's side at a press conference, Senator Carl Levin chimed in.
+LOUISE KELLY: Standing by Clinton's side at a press conference, Senator Carl Levin chimed in.
 Levin serves on the Intelligence Committee, making him one of the few members of Congress who've actually seen the full Intelligence Estimate.
 Levin argues that particularly on the subject of Iraq and its impact on the wider war on terror, the body of the report should be made public, not just the findings and conclusions section.

-KELLY: Still, Steven Aftergood believes even a limited release may be worthwhile.
+LOUISE KELLY: Still, Steven Aftergood believes even a limited release may be worthwhile.
 Aftergood directs the Project on Government Secrecy for the Federation of American Scientists.
 He believes this episode has set an intriguing precedent for the possible release of future National Intelligence Estimates.

-Mary Louise Kelly, NPR News, Washington.
+LOUISE KELLY: Mary Louise Kelly, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.